learndaxa/docs/src/content/docs/wiki/taskgraph.md

 #### Usage Implications

-when a task is added, tg will immediately form new access dependencies for all resources assigned to attachments of that task.
+When a task is added, tg will immediately form new access dependencies for all resources assigned to attachments of that task.

 Example: